Are you wondering what is gluten-free pizza?

 However, the starches and cellulose utilized in producing these cheeses typically do not contain gluten.

-If you are unsure about a specific brand of cheese, read the label to determine whether or not it contains any ingredients that contain gluten, such as wheat, barley, or rye.
+If you are unsure about a specific brand of cheese, read the label to determine whether it contains any gluten-containing ingredients, such as wheat, barley, or rye.

 Is Pepperoni Gluten-Free?